cdapio/cdap/cdap-docs/developer-guide/source/api.rst

    * - ``<quantity>``
      - Number of instances to be used

-:Note: In standalone CDAP, these commands will return a Status Code ``400 Bad Request``.
+Note in standalone CDAP, trying to set the instances of system services will return a Status Code ``400 Bad Request``.

 Examples
 ........